This website is newly developed, and it is updating constantly by Greek Cruise's Port Members.

 Akronafplia got fortified during the Hellenistic times and parts of this fortification are being preserved until today.
 The area is being inhabited since prehistoric times when it was occupied from the near by Argos.

 Nafplion or Anapli is a city of Peloponnesus, capital of the Argolis state and the main port of east Peloponnesus.
-It is one of the most picturesque cities of the country and was the capital of the Greek state during the period 1828-1833.
-It has been declared as a traditional settlement.
+It is one of the most picturesque cities of the country, it has been declared as a traditional settlement and was the capital of the Greek state during the period 1828-1833.

-Inside the city of Nafplion.
+Inside the city of Nafplion:

 The historical center of Nafplios located at a small peninsula at the Argolis cove, north of the hill of Akronafplia that constitutes “the original nucleus” of the city.
 At the foot of Akronafplia Psaromachalas, is the oldest preserved district of Nafplion.
 It dates back to the 13th century, and got its name from the fishermen.
 During the second period of the Turkish empire it was the only part of Nafplion where Greeks lived.
 This is where the church of Sant Sophia is located, probably from the 13th century.
 That was the only church where Greeks were allowed to perform a liturgy at the city from 1715 until 1780.